 Residents bought land from a single landowner.
 He assessed each buyer’s background carefully before selling, says Shastry.
 “Although we became neighbours by chance, some of us knew each other for many years.
 For example, four of us worked in the same college,” says Dr Radhakrishna N. Bellur, a professor.

 Surprisingly, the colony doesn’t have a residents welfare association (RWA).
 The DDS is their only grouping.
-They have extended their pump house and added a meeting room where social events
+They have extended their pump house and added a meeting room where social events are held.